 The most effective tool for delivering robust resilience is having a long-term economic outlook as to what industries, skills, and institutions are necessary for sustainable economic activity.
 Within Michigan, there are institutions that have been specifically created to maintain a focus on the robustness of the economy.
 The Michigan Economic Development Corporation (MEDC) is a public/private partnership agency and economic development corporation dedicated to the economic enhancement of the U.S. state of Michigan.
 MEDC today exists as an interlocal agreement between public agencies and Michigan Strategic Fund, and is focused on promoting economic development and creating good jobs across the state.
 MEDC and Michigan Economic Developers Association are the two primary ED training providers.
 The regional planning commissions serve as the EDA economic development districts (EDDs)-with the exception of Southeast Michigan Council of Governments.
 Together, these entities are focused on developing additional training and partnerships to broaden access to MEDC tools and programming.
 Of most importance is the central strategic vision that MEDC delivers in collaboration with private and public sector leaders.
 Specific to resilience, the MEDC takes a role in focusing on two key historical problems and opportunities: economic downturns as well as automation potential.

-1 2020 Small business Profile, U.S. Small Business Administration. https://cdn.advocacy.sba.gov/wp-content/uploads/2020/06/04143101/2020-small-business-economic-profile-mi.pdf
+1 2022 Small Business Economic Profile, U.S. Small Business Administration. https://advocacy.sba.gov/wp-content/uploads/2022/08/Small-Business-Economic-Profile-US.pdf